kulmam92/sample-bedrock-video-understanding/README.md

 <a id="frontend"></a>
 ### 🌐 **Frontend Service**
 A **React** static website served via **CloudFront** and backed by an **S3** bucket.
 It provides a user interface to select workflows, upload videos, configure settings, and view extraction results.
-The site also includes a chatbot UI for interacting with the consulting agent.
+The site includes real-time token usage and cost estimation displays, embedding-based search capabilities, and a chatbot UI for interacting with the consulting agent.

 <a id="analytics-service"></a>
 ### 📊 **Analytics Service**